magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 It’s the same with people.
 If we know ourselves, then we understand all people in the universe without having to go and observe them.
 The Buddha wanted us to look at ourselves.
 As we are, so are others.
-We are all all being of the same characteristics.
-All are like this.
+We are all *sāmaññalakkhaṇa,* all being of the same characteristics.
+All *saṅkhārā* are like this.

-So we practise samādhi to be able to give up the defilements, to give birth to knowledge and vision and let go of the five .
+So we practise samādhi to be able to give up the defilements, to give birth to knowledge and vision and let go of the five *khandhā*.
 Sometimes people talk about samatha.
 Sometimes they talk about vipassanā.
 I feel this can become confusing.
 Those who practise samādhi will praise samādhi.
 But, it is just for making the mind tranquil so it can know those things we have been talking about.

 Then there are those who will say, ‘I don’t need to practise samādhi so much.
 This plate will break one day in the future.
 Isn’t that good